Today is July 19, 2018 -

 During the religious service, the Torah scrolls are removed from the ark and paraded in seven hakafot, or circles around the room.
 The service is full of singing and dancing and people carrying Torah.
 Little children may carry stuffed Torahs.
 Come and celebrate plus stay for delicious desserts!

-Simchat Torah morning service: Friday, October 13
+Simchat Torah morning service: Tuesday, October 2 at 9:00 am

-Read about Simchat Torah at My Jewish Learning
+Read about Simchat Torah My Jewish Learning